 Home warranties aren’t insurance plans.
 Instead, they are service contracts that function more like discount plans on repairs and replacements for items covered under your agreement.

-In general, home warranty coverage includes the major components of home systems like electrical, plumbing and HVAC, and home appliances like refrigerators, stoves, and washers and dryers.
+In general, home warranty coverage includes the major components of home systems, such as electrical, plumbing and HVAC, and home appliances like refrigerators, stoves, and washers and dryers.
 Some companies allow you to add coverage for items like a second fridge, a pool, pumps, and more.

 Is a Home Warranty the Same as Home Insurance?

-On the other hand, home insurance protects against home and personal property damage from covered perils like fires and natural disasters as well as liability from injuries that occur on your property.
+On the other hand, home insurance protects against home and personal property damage from covered perils such as fires and natural disasters as well as liability from injuries that occur on your property.